 The safety of your child is extremely important while on field trips.
 Some centers are in locations where walking field trips are possible.
 Other field trips might be taken using a Head Start bus.
-(Field trips on buses will not take place during the pandemic state of emergency).
-When your child's classroom schedules a field trip, you will be notified and asked to complete a Permission Slip for your child to participate.
+When your child's classroom schedules a field trip, you will be notified and asked to complete a permission slip for your child to participate.
 Field trip procedures exist to address emergency situations and to ensure your child is safe.